 Here are the ingredients for the BEST classic piña colada!
 It’s the sophisticated, grown up version of this frozen tropical drink.

-When it comes to frozen cocktails, the piña colada is up there!
-It’s got those nostalgic 1990’s chain restaurant vibes, and it’s hard to find a resort that doesn’t have on on the menu.
+When it comes to frozen cocktails, the piña colada is iconic.
+It’s got those 1990’s chain restaurant vibes, and it’s hard to find a resort that doesn’t have on on the menu.
 But did you know it’s actually a classic cocktail invented in the 1950’s?
-It’s gotten so popular that most restaurant versions stray far from the essence of the real thing.
-So what ingredients are really in this tropical frozen mixed drink?
-Here’s how to make a piña colada…the real way!
-It’s so full of sophisticated, intriguing flavor that it will become your go-to.
-(It is here!)
+Unfortunately many restaurant versions and bottled mixes stray from the essence of the real thing.
+What ingredients are really in this tropical frozen mixed drink?
+Here’s how to make a piña colada…the classic way!

 Piña colada ingredients